 Variance #2 is related to the construction of light poles associated with a tennis court on the west side.
 The tennis court, including play surface, fence and light poles are allowed at 7'-6" from an interior side property line.
 At this setback, light poles have a maximum height of 10'-0".
-However, the applicant is proposing light poles with 18'-0" in height that are required to comply with the main building setbacks.
-Because there is an existing setback of 15'-3" on the existing home, the other side where the tennis court is proposed must be 41'-3" in order to comply with the sum of the side setbacks required.
-Variance #2 is related to the request for variance #3 for the required sum of the side setbacks.

-The tennis court is not a necessary amenity for single family homes and the proposed increase in height of the light poles is not required in order to use the tennis court.
+However, the applicant is proposing light poles with 18'-0" in height, that are required to comply with the main building setbacks.
+Because there is an existing setback of 15'-3" on the existing home, the other side where the tennis court is proposed must be 41'-3" in order to comply with the sum of the side setbacks required Also, this variance triggers variance #3 for the required sum of the side setbacks.
+The tennis court is not a necessary amenity for single family homes and the increase in height of the light poles are not required in order to use the tennis court.
 The taller light poles with a higher source of light also may negatively impact the adjacent neighboring property.
-Although the required setback is very unusual and appears to be excessive, the light poles for the tennis court can also be allowed at a 7'-6" setback at 10'-0" in height without a variance.
-As such, staff does not recommend approval of variance requests #2 and #3 due to a lack of hardship or practical difficulties.
+Although the required setback is very unusual and appears to be excessive, the light poles for the tennis court can also be allowed at 7'-6" setback with 10'-0" in height without a variance.
+As such, staff does not recommend approval of the variances #2 and #3 due to a lack of hardship or practical difficulties.